genesiscommunitysuccess/docs/docs/03_server/02_data-server/03_advanced.md

 2. Configure the URL according to your request.
 In this example we are using the ALL_TRADES query.
 3. In the **Body** section, select **RAW** and **JSON** and insert a **DATA_LOGON** message (like the one above, for example) in the **DETAILS** field.
 4. Click to **Send** the request.

+Note that, whenever you use an API client to send a request to the server, you first need to send a login message.
+See more information in our page on [testing](../../../operations/testing/component-testing/#using-an-api-client).

 ## How MORE_ROWS and MAX_VIEWS behave
 ### MAX_ROWS